yelkar-snehal/my-youtube/README.md

 ## react env

 In CRA the REACT*APP* prefix is a must not a should.
 See the second link provided by op: "Apart from a few built-in variables (NODE*ENV and PUBLIC_URL), variable names must start with REACT_APP* to work."

+## react-router DOM

+Router Provider's createRouter's return object behaves according to the route/path children are rendered in the outlet outlet is in the wrapper of the main element which renders other compoment as per the app router's path

+## URLSearchParams

+browser native funtion
+prototype like a map function